 We occasionally proclaim "our country" to be a capitalistic society even though, ironically, very few of us are indeed capitalists.
 Virtually all of us earn our daily bread by selling our labor for wages in the labor marketplace.

-change that quickly, inexpensively ($10 a wk.) and
+inexpensively ($10 a wk.) and safely.
+It will do

-It will do this by turning all who participate into people who sustain themselves and
+this by turning all who participate into people who sustain

 SuperCompany would result in the very rapid creation of many small, local investment companies of 18-35 people, organizationally modeled on traditional venture-capital companies.
 Companies that would not be retail, wholesale, manufacturing, processing, sales or service companies.
 They would be one and only one thing, investment companies.

 These companies would invest from a pool of capital derived from the contribution by each member of $10 a week.
 No more than this amount will be allowed.
 Indeed, no more than this amount would be needed.
 It's plenty!

 Other than contributing $10 a wk, the only other thing a company member would have to do, is to occasionally vote on the selection of investments.
 This might take a couple of hours, once a month.
 That's all that is required.
 Nothing else.

 To succeed, it is only necessary to not fail.
 SuperCompany has two built-in fail-safe features.
 These features will not just prevent failure, but will actually force success.
 They consist of: One, each company would only invest in those businesses that deliver products or services their members would normally be using anyway, almost all of which would be local/regional "ground-floor" startups.
 Two, many companies would join together, each company only investing a tiny fraction of the required investment.